GE

 FormulaClaims ÷ Premiums × 100(Claims + Expenses) ÷ Premiums × 100

-BreakevenBelow 100% (room for expenses)Below 100% (underwriting profit)
+BreakevenBelow 100% (leaves room for expenses)Below 100% (underwriting profit)

 Typical UK range50–80%85–105%

-Why These Ratios Matter for UK Policyholders
+Where to Find These Ratios for Any UK Insurer

 Conclusion